gravitational/teleport/rfd/0173-terraform-machine-id.md

 ### Privacy

 The fact a user ran a Terraform command with `bootstrap` is disclosed via the bot resource.
-Once could infer when Terraform commands are executed from this.
+Someone able to read roles, users or bots could infer when Terraform commands are executed.
 This information is already available to admins via the audit log.

 ### UX